zedsdeee/CarHacking/docs/Stage1.md

-# Stage 1: Getting started with Car Hacking
+# Stage 1: Getting started with Car Hacking  test

 **Goal**: Understand what automotive networks are, what ECUs do, how the CAN bus works, and how to safely interact with them.